ismailmustafa/ismailmustafa.github.io/contact.markdown

 ---
 title: Contact
-headerImg: beach.jpg
+headerImg: map.png
 ---

-I live in a small hut in the mountains of Kumano Kodō on Kii Hantō and would not like to be contacted.
+If you would like to contact me, please send an email to ismailmustafa [at] rocketmail [dot] com.